This text is translated into Russian by google automatic human level neural machine.

 The modern world economy is arranged in a very peculiar way.
 Its key elements are concentrated in special centers - global cities.
 Historically, these were cities where trade routes (sea and land, sea and river, etc.) were connected.
-If the city could provide minimal security to traffickers, then people began to trade here.
-Such were the medieval León, Genoa and Venice, such were Amsterdam, London and Frankfurt in the Modern Times.
-Gradually, in the shopping centers there was a necessary logistics infrastructure, the hospitality industry.
-In convenient trading cities, the largest banks opened their offices.
-Because there was much to invest.
+If the city was still able to provide minimum security for people who trade, then people began to trade here.
+Such were medieval Leon, Genoa and Venice, such were Amsterdam, London and Frankfurt in modern times.
+Gradually, the necessary logistics infrastructure and the hospitality industry arose in shopping centers.
+The largest banks opened offices in convenient trading cities.
+After all, there was where to invest.

-In a city with a lot of money and good (convenient) trading, new production facilities opened, it was easier to find an investor under the idea.
-And, in general, it's easier to find your "place under the sun".
+In a city where there is a lot of money and good (convenient) trade, new production facilities were opened, it was easier to find an investor for an idea there.
+And, in general, it is easier to find your “place in the sun”.
 As a result, the most talented, restless, adventurous people begin to arrive in the global city.
-Here, the flow of goods from the entire adjoining territory begins to converge.
-This, sometimes a huge, territory scientists called "good".
-The global city attracted people, money, resources.
-And, without any violence.
-It's just that it was more profitable to work there, and it's more profitable to trade, and to live more comfortably.
-It was there that the world stock exchanges were located, the most developed leisure and social infrastructure, the largest universities and mass media, theaters and film studios, scientific and technical centers, there were innovations.
-They global city "paid" with the adjacent territory.
-In addition, because of the high cost of labor and raw materials in the global city, he inevitably began to export to his periphery production and capital.
+The flows of goods from the entire surrounding area begin to converge here.
+Scientists called this, sometimes huge, territory a "chora".
+The global city was drawing people, money, resources into itself.
+Moreover, without any violence.
+It was just that it was more profitable to work there, and it was more profitable to trade, and to live more comfortably.
+It was there that the world stock exchanges were located, the most developed leisure and social infrastructure, the largest universities and the media, theaters and film studios, scientific and technical centers, where innovations arose.
+With them, the global city "paid off" with the adjacent territory.
+In addition, due to the high cost of labor and raw materials in a global city, it inevitably began to export production and capital to its periphery.
 But this is if the territory is close.
 And if not?

-Then the resources and people continued to flow out of the remote periphery, and the oncoming traffic was extremely weak.
-Something similar happened and is happening to the Far East of Russia.
-And for the centers in the APR, and for their own country (in Russia, one global city - Moscow), the Far East turned out to be a far periphery.
-Resources, technologies, innovations flowed there only under the strongest pressure of the state, and only when the state was "on the rise."
-The slightest failure, and about the far periphery "forgotten".
-That's why we needed our own trading platform, our own global city in the region.
-And finding a better candidate for him than Vladivostok is difficult in the region.
+Then resources and people continued to flow away from the distant periphery, and the oncoming traffic was extremely weak.
+Something similar has happened and is happening with the Russian Far East.
+Both for the centers in the Asia-Pacific region and for their own country (in Russia there is one global city - Moscow), the Far East turned out to be a distant periphery.
+Resources, technologies, innovations flowed there only under the strongest pressure from the state, and only when the state was "on the rise."
+The slightest failure, and the distant periphery was "forgotten."
+Therefore, we needed our own trading platform, our own global city in the region.
+It is difficult to find a better candidate for him than Vladivostok in the region.

 Here the port and Transsib converge.
 It is not good here, but the hospitality industry is better developed than anywhere else in the region, there are already long-term stable ties with Japan, Korea and China.
 It was not by chance that in the pre-revolutionary years it was here that the “fish” and “forest” exchanges worked, setting prices for products throughout the macroregion.
 Large-scale reconstruction of Vladivostok was the first step on this path.
 Today they write a lot that money was spent inefficiently, the reconstruction was carried out wrong.
 May be.
 I am not an urbanist, not a builder - not for me to judge.
 But the fact that for the first time in a century the city has been radically renewed is a fact.